xtracdev/xavi/README.md

 create and start it using the docker API.
 The commands below are provided as documentation of what the acceptance test code does to run the containers.

+Build the Mountebank server image in the docker/mountebank-alpine directory:

 <pre>
 docker build -t "mb-server-alpine" . docker run -d -p 2626:2525 --name mountebank --label 'xt-container-type=atest-mb' mb-server-alpine
 <pre>

-XAVI Docker set up - in docker/xavi
+#### XAVI Docker set up

-Note that you must first cross-compile xavi for linux and copy it into docker/xavi-alpine before building the image
+Note that you must first cross-compile xavi for linux and copy it into docker/xavi-alpine before building the image, e.g. `GOOS=linux GOARCH=386 CGO_ENABLED=0 godep go build`

+Build the image in the docker/xavi-alpine directory

 <pre>
 docker build -t "xavi-test-alpine-base" .